dosipod/SrWiki/Analog-Audio-Input-Options.md

 *MAX9812* | Good | Only 20dB gain, but worked OK.
 *MAX9814* | Good | Best to set the gain to 40dB.

 If you are using the [MAX9814](https://learn.adafruit.com/adafruit-agc-electret-microphone-amplifier-max9814/), you need to connect gain to vdd to set the gain to 40dB as the default 60db has far too much background noise.

-The inexpensive sound sensors you can buy from Aliexpress or elsewhere (such as LM393 or KY-038) typically have an on/off output only (detecting "sound" or "silence") and may or may not work adequately.
+Important: there are some inexpensive sound sensors you can buy from Aliexpress or elsewhere (such as LM393 or KY-038).
+Typically these have an on/off output only (detecting "sound" or "silence") and they may or may not work adequately.
 For more information on our microphone test results, see our [Arduino Compatible Microphones document](https://github.com/atuline/WLED/blob/assets/docs/Microphones.pdf).

-If the LED's are active when the ambient volume is low while running volume only effects beginning with a single '*', you can increase the background noise filtering (or squelch) by navigating to the 'Config | LED Preferences | Sound' and increase the Squelch value.
+If the LED's are active when the ambient volume is low while running volume only effects beginning with a single '*', you can increase the background noise filtering (or squelch) by navigating to the 'Config | Sound Settings' and [increase the Squelch value](https://github.com/atuline/WLED/wiki/Sound-Settings#how-to).
 You can also make it more sensitive by lowering that Squelch value.
 In addition, there is a gain setting, which is required especially for the much lower signal level provided by the line-in configuration.
 Gain, Squelch and AGC are affecting all soundreactive, volumereactive and frequency (FFT) reactive effects.

 **Note 1:** Do NOT connect input devices to 5V (or Vin).
 The power should be connected to the 3.3V pin.